Asymptotics of local face distributions and the face distribution of the complete graph: Introduction

-Our methods of proof are a mixture of probabilistic and algebraic.
+Our methods of proof are a mixture of probabilistic and algebraic ones.
 We make use of recent bounds \cite{loth2022randomcomplete} on the average number of faces of a randomly chosen embedding of $K_n$, and techniques for calculating this average in general \cite{loth2021random}.
 We also make use of some algebraic machinery: representations of the symmetric group.
-We prove a new, simple bound for hook-shaped characters, and combine it with a general technique for calculating total variation distances between probability distributions \cite{chmutov2016surface}\cite{gamburd2006poisson}.
+We prove a new, simple bound for hook-shaped characters, and combine it with a general technique for calculating total variation distances between probability distributions \cite{chmutov2016surface, gamburd2006poisson}.
 The representation theory is self-contained in Section \ref{sec:chartheory}.
-The reader who is mainly interested in conjugacy class products may refer to this section, while the reader more interested in graph theory may skip this section without any large loss of understanding.
+In Sections \ref{sec:localclt} and \ref{sec:completegraphasymptotics} we use these representation theoretic results to study local and non-local face distributions.